 The ibanker: “Can you chat?”

-Tom: “I’m actually in a meeting with the President of Nigeria.
-I just stepped out to use the bathroom so good timing.”
+Talal: “I’m actually in a meeting with the President of Nigeria.
+I just stepped out to use the bathroom so good timing.
+Got a few minutes.”

 The ibanker: “Christ!
 What are you doing meeting with the President of Nigeria?”